unepwcmc/ProtectedPlanet/docs/downloads.md

 WDPA import, so that users are able to download them instantly.

-The Download class is fairly naive and generates datasets for any given array of Protected Area IDs.
-It is the responsibility of the caller to decide what is to be downloaded.
+The Download class is fairly naive and generates datasets for any given array of WDPA IDs.
+It is the responsibility of the caller to decide what is to be downloaded, and what the file should be saved as in S3.

 ```
 Download.generate 'download_name', [123, 456, 2881]